foxprogs/bible-crossref/README.md

 Example of usage

-_For more examples, please refer to the [Styleguidist link](https://template-rcl.netlify.app)_

 <a style="text-align: right; display: block" href="#top">(back to top)</a>

 <!-- ROADMAP -->

 ## Roadmap

-See the [open issues](https://github.com/texttree/template-rcl/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/texttree/bible-crossref/issues) for a full list of proposed features (and known issues).

 <a style="text-align: right; display: block" href="#top">(back to top)</a>